christopherastone/CSTools/README.md

 CSTools
 =======

-The CSTools repository will contain many useful tools for working with student submitted code in CS courses.
+Tools for working with student-submitted code in CS courses.
+So far, there's:

-Currently the following tool(s) exist:
+* StyleCheck: Checks C++ code for conformance with several of the style guidelines for HMC's CS 70.

-* Replacer: Will replace one or more functions in a specified file with funtions from another file.
-Useful for replacing broken code with a version from a solution.
+* Replacer: Replaces one or more functions in a specified file with code extracted from another file.
+Useful for replacing broken functions with the corresponding versions from a solution.
+(Eventually the plan is to automatically diagnose errors by automatically determining the fewest number of functions one can replace with correct code, in order to pass the automated tests.)

-Future tool(s):
-* MakeFriends: Will rewrite code to make a class friends with another class.
-Useful for testing student code beyond just the exposed interface.